Diseases Search

 • Pelvic inflammatory disease: This condition affects your reproductive organs and causes discharge.

-• Trichomoniasis: A parasitic infection which results from unprotected sex & causes discharge.
+• Trichomoniasis: A parasitic infection that results from unprotected sex & causes discharge.

 • Menopause changes: The vagina could be thinner and drier during menopause, resulting in discharge.